 - poison ivy or other such plants

 Eczema, or atopic dermatitis, is another common cause of papules.
-This condition is characterized by itchy, scaly rashes, blisters, and skin that is extremely dry.
-Eczema’s exact cause is unknown.
+Eczema is characterized by itchy and scaly rashes, blisters, and extremely dry skin.
+The exact cause of eczema is unknown.
 An individual with eczema is often bothered by certain triggers.
 However, this condition is not caused by an allergy.
-Eczema is most commonly seen in infants, and this condition often disappears by adulthood.
+Eczema is most commonly seen in infants, however it may last through adulthood.

 Cutaneous candidiasis is an infection of the skin that is caused by a fungus, most commonly Candida albicans.
 Cutaneous candidiasis may also be called a skin or yeast infection.
-The fungus causes diaper rashes in babies, and oral thrush or a yeast infection in adults.
+The fungus causes diaper rashes in babies and oral thrush or yeast infections in adults.

 Though less common, the following may also cause papules: